Voitanos/azure-pipelines-spfx-templates/README.md

   - repository: azure-pipelines-spfx-templates
     type: github
     name: voitanos/azure-pipelines-spfx-templates
+    ref: refs/tags/v1.0.0
     endpoint: github
 ```

 > Note: If you do not have a `github` service connection in the project hosting your pipeline (or you do not have access to it), you can create one via **Project Settings**.
 Just make sure the name of this service connection is specified in the `endpoint` field.
 See [service connections](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) for more details.
 >
 > The sample project's service connection is named **voitanos-github**, as it points to this org's repo.
 The name is entirely up to you though.

+#### Important: Consider Referencing Specific Template Versions

+It is **strongly recommended** to include the `ref` property as shown above.
+This points to a specific branch or tag so your pipelines are based on specific templates.
+To pull from a specific release, use `ref: refs/tags/v1.0.0`.
+To pull from a specific branch, use `ref: refs/heads/branch-name`.

+To use the latest version of the templates, omit the `ref` property to always pull the `master` branch.

 ### Step 2: Add the job templates to your Azure pipeline